 - 1. A match is a set of runs where four teams/robots try to score points simultaneously.
 The number of runs and their time limits are specified in each year's specific game rules. - a.
-Before each of the runs, the robots will be placed in the starting zone, and the game board reset according to the rules of the competition. - b.
-During each run the robots may be restarted in the starting zone according to the rules of competition. - c.
 At the end of the runs, the match is finished and match scores will be tallied according to the rules of the competition.
 A team's total score is the aggregate of all completed matches.
-At the end of the seeding rounds, every teams' lowest-scoring round will be dropped. - 2.
-During a match, only three (3) students per team may be at the game board at a time.
-If a team has more than three (3) students, then they may swap positions between runs.